 It was a long day of travel, but easy.
 Spent a lot of time in my head, worrying about and imagining all of the worst case scenarios that lie ahead.
 The woman I sat by on the airplane gave me a similar sermon to the one I have heard from my father many times: keep your eyes open, don't go anywhere alone, make good choices, remember you're immersed in a different culture.
+As if my nerves weren't already wild enough!
+Nevertheless, I was encouraged by how friendly she was.

 I arrived, was reminded how far from fluent I am by the man at customs drilling me about the purpose of my visit, and immediately embraced by a friendly couple who then took me and another volunteer to my home stay.
 When the first greeting I received was from this precious angel, I knew my family was going to be a good one.
 But then, they lugged my two HUGE suitcases up the stairs into a tiny bedroom with two bunk beds and three girls awaiting my arrival (Robin, from Canada...Sophie, from Australia...and Melissa, from Chicago); my spoiled heart sank.
 I am flooded with privacy at home in an apartment with just me and Coop, and now I was being thrown into a home where I would share a tiny space with three other strangers, and a bathroom with an additional four.
-Some anxious texts went out, many prayers were said, and I even came to the decision that I was going to ask to change homes, but then when I shut my eyes, and asked God to give me peace and take over from that moment, I, the girl who doesn't
+Some anxious texts went out, many prayers were said, and I even came to the decision that I was going to ask to change homes, but then when I shut my eyes, and asked God to give me peace and take over from that moment, I, the girl who doesn't ever get a good night's sleep, slept like a baby.
+If that wasn't a clear enough message that I am in the right place, I don't what could be.

 Throughout today, I have become more and more at ease with where I am, and more excited about my upcoming experiences.
 I have the sweetest house mom ever, Maria Elena Mendez, who walked me to orientation, taught me how to use the bus, and made me a beautiful breakfast, lunch and dinner (fresh squeezed pineapple juice, homemade strawberry jelly, scrambled eggs, rice, spinach tortes...yum)!
 I learned that I will be working with an organization called "Boy with a ball" that goes into different slums and teaches English to adolescents who can't afford schooling - I can't wait for my first day tomorrow.
 I have met many volunteers, some of whom I absolutely adore already.
 I have even found a gym :) Things are looking up!